top of page

 First, let’s review the basics.
 A Healthcare Power of Attorney is a legal form that allows one person (the principal) to empower another (the healthcare agent) with the ability to make decisions regarding healthcare and medical treatment if the principal is unable to make those decisions.

 While the Healthcare Power of Attorney form accessible on the State of Tennessee’s website may cover just about every possible situation, it is overly complex and asks families to speculate in ways that may or may not be helpful in an actual medical situation.
-“This ten-page form that covers every possible scenario is a great idea in theory but the reality is that the details in those lengthy documents are often overlooked by doctors,” says Certified Elder Law Attorney Barbara McGinnis, who spent 20 years working as a nurse in a variety of long-term care settings before joining Takacs McGinnis Elder Care Law, where she is now attorney and partner.
+“This ten-page form that covers every possible scenario is a great idea in theory but the reality is that the details in those lengthy documents are often overlooked by doctors,” says Certified Elder Law Attorney Barbara McGinnis, who spent 20 years working as a nurse in a variety of long-term care settings before joining Johnson McGinnis Elder Care Law & Estate Planning, where she is now attorney and partner.
 “When a long health care power of attorney document is in a patient’s file, doctors end up scanning through to find what they need, which most often is the name of the healthcare agent.
 Ironically, the longer the document is, the greater the changes that critical information will be missed, especially in situations where decisions need to be made quickly.”

 To compound the situation, some advisors recommend “combination” documents where a Durable Power of Attorney for general use and the Healthcare Power of Attorney are combined in a single document.
 “Though this approach sounds practical, it may lead to trouble,” Barbara notes.
 “It means that healthcare professionals have to sift through even more paperwork in a patient’s file in order to find the information they need.”